 Roadcase (somewhat) Portable Arcade

-Back in 2009, I built my first arcade cabinet.
-It was a 4-player "cocktail" design with a 15" LCD.
+This is a rebuild based on a system I built back in 2009.
+The original was a 4-player "cocktail" design with a 15" LCD.
 Players 1 and 2 controls were situated along the horizontal edge while 3 and 4 were at the vertical ends.
 This allowed for fantastic 4-player gaming (Gauntlet), 2-player fighter gaming, and best of all, fullscreen head-to-head vertical gaming using cocktail mode (auto rotates 180 for player 2.
 It was designed as a portable system, but was never very light because I built it out of stock lumber.

 The NEW BUILD